 Inside Soil Science

 Soil is a complex composite of minerals and organic matter that forms over the surface of land.
 Soil scientists research and monitor the properties of soils, including their physical attributes, biological composition and chemical makeup.
 Soil scientists use their findings to help solve a wide range of soil management issues.
 They might, for example, determine the best crops to grow in a specific soil at a given place and time.
 Soil scientists might also work to replenish endangered ecosystems by finding ways to increase soil fertility.
+Soil scientists often work for manufacturing companies, government agricultural departments and research laboratories.
+A large number of soil scientists are self-employed consultants.

 The U.S. Bureau of Labor Statistics (BLS) reports that entry-level positions in soil science typically entail bachelor's degrees in agricultural science, soil science or another relevant major (www.bls.gov).
 In addition to coursework in math and the natural sciences, soil science students may take courses in soil conservation and fertility, entomology, agronomy and crop physiology.
 Advanced positions in the field, such as in research or academic roles, typically require a graduate degree.
 Depending on the state, soil scientists may be required to obtain state licensure.